tyh666/News-Recommendation-MIND/Code/README.md

 - [ ] k from 1 to ?
 1,2,3,4,5,8,10
 - [ ] whether to compare memory consumption

+- [ ] how to treat user with multiple clicks

 ## Preprocess
 - [x] remove stop words
   - not necessary